Foundry Work and The Hazards

 Foundry workers may be exposed to hazards and risks from a range of hazardous chemicals.

 Physical hazards are properties of chemicals created from chemical reactions.
-They can be present a risk through incorrect handling or use and can often cause injury to people or damage to property.
-Examples include chemicals which are flammables, carrosive, explosive, or have oxidising properties.
+They can present a risk through incorrect handling or use and can often cause injury to people or damage to property.
+Examples include chemicals which are flammable, corrosive, explosive, or have oxidising properties.

-One of the biggest potentials hazards in foundries is from physical hazards posed by some hazardous chemicals.
+One of the biggest potential hazards in foundries is physical hazards posed by some hazardous chemicals.
 Fires and explosions at foundries have caused deaths and substantial property damage.

-Health hazards are properties of a chemical which can potentially caused adverse healthy effects.
-Exposure occurs by inhaling, skin contact or ingesting the chamical.
+Health hazards are properties of a chemical which can potentially cause adverse health effects.
+Exposure occurs by inhaling, skin contact or ingesting the chemical.

 Foundry Workers' Safety

 In the foundry, where heat and other hazards rise, safety isn't optional, it's essential.
 The proper protective clothing for furnace workers should be a priority.